NREL/HPC/docs/Documentation/Development/Jupyter/index.md

 ## Using a Login Node

-Yes, you can run jupyter directly on a login node.

-Should you run jupyter directly on a login node?
+Please avoid running Jupyter on a login node on either Kestrel or Eagle.

 ### Reasons to Not Run Jupyter Directly on a Login Node

     * Heavy lifting should be done via Europa or compute nodes
     * Using a highly shared resource (login nodes)
         * Competition for cycles